 Professional development

-In most cases, your training will take place on the job.
+In many cases, your training will take place on the job.
 New recruits gain experience by working under the supervision of experienced staff until they're ready to work alone.

 Statisticians are expected to keep their knowledge up to date by reading current literature and attending conferences and training.
 Many employers will support part-time study for an MSc in statistics.